llm-bible/llm-bible.github.io/_publications/liu2022integrating.markdown

 bibkey: liu2022integrating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2210.11603"}
-tags: ['Applications', 'GPT', 'Model Architecture', 'Prompting', 'Tools', 'Uncategorized']
+tags: ['Applications', 'GPT', 'Model Architecture', 'Prompting', 'Tools']
 ---
 Text-to-image AI are capable of generating novel images for inspiration, but their applications for 3D design workflows and how designers can build 3D